dunhamjared/dunhamjared/README.md

 # Hello! 👋

-I'm a PHP/Laravel and JS/Vue/Svelte developer, based in Dallas, TX.
+I'm a full stack developer, based in Dallas, TX.

+I like to work with PHP, JS/Node, Laravel, Vue, and Svelte.
-I also work with MySQL, MongoDB, and Elasticsearch.
+I'm also very familier with MySQL, Elasticsearch, and MongoDB.

-My open source contributions:
+During my free time, I like to design, make, and restore many different things.

+Here are some of my contributions to the open source community:

 - laravel
   - framework